0000duck/franka_dynamic_control/read_me.txt

 4) run panda_dynamic_control.m

 NB: to change the simulation time and sampling time simply modify the values of time and cdt respectivately in main.m file.
     to try different trajectories with the same interpolation simply modify values of time and pos_i,pos_f inside the for cicles in the correspondin .m files.

+Add-Ons:

+variable_impedance_control.m --> added a script where stiffness and damping are modulated online during the grasping task.

+The comparison between variable and fixeed gains in terms of tracking perfomance and external force are in plot_data.m